 The different Stages in Product Life-Cycle

 - Introduction: The product is introduced into the market.
 This is a period of slow sales growth.
-The company will not get any profits as the revenue is just enough to cover the heavy costs incurred to the introduction of the product.
+The company will not get any profits as the revenue is just enough to cover the heavy costs incurred for the introduction of the product.

 - Growth: A period of rapid market acceptance and substantial profit improvement.
-This is the period where the company will make huge profits.
+This is the period when the company will make huge profits.
 Many competitors are lured into the market with huge profits enjoyed by the first product.

 - Maturity: This is the stage where the product faces competition.
 Seeing the profits, competing firms enter the market with their version of the market.
-But, still the first company enjoys the position as the leader in the market.
+But, still, the first company enjoys the position as the leader in the market.
 Slowly, the competition takes a serious turn as other firms make innovations to their versions and their sales start to increase.
 Seeing this the Pioneer company also starts to innovate and tries to get back the customers lost to other firms.

 It is often difficult to improve the condition of a product in the decline stage.
-Companies adopt different strategies for the sales improvement.
+Companies adopt different strategies for sales improvement.